Wool: Characteristics

 Wool has several qualities that distinguish it from hair or fur: it is crimped and elastic.

 The amount of crimp corresponds to the fineness of the wool fibers.
 A fine wool like Merino may have up to 40 crimps per centimetre (100 crimps per inch), while coarser wool like karakul may have less than one (one or two crimps per inch).
 In contrast, hair has little if any scale and no crimp, and little ability to bind into yarn.
 On sheep, the hair part of the fleece is called kemp.
 The relative amounts of kemp to wool vary from breed to breed and make some fleeces more desirable for spinning, felting, or carding into batts for quilts or other insulating products, including the famous tweed cloth of Scotland.

 Wool fibers readily absorb moisture, but are not hollow.
 Wool can absorb almost one-third of its own weight in water.

 Wool absorbs sound like many other fabrics.
 It is generally a creamy white color, although some breeds of sheep produce natural colors, such as black, brown, silver, and random mixes.

 Wool ignites at a higher temperature than cotton and some synthetic fibers.
 It has a lower rate of flame spread, a lower rate of heat release, a lower heat of combustion, and does not melt or drip; it forms a char that is insulating and self-extinguishing, and it contributes less to toxic gases and smoke than other flooring products when used in carpets.
 Wool carpets are specified for high safety environments, such as trains and aircraft.
 Wool is usually specified for garments for firefighters, soldiers, and others in occupations where they are exposed to the likelihood of fire.

 Wool causes an allergic reaction in some people.

 Processing

 Shearing

-Sheep shearing is the process in which a worker (a shearer) cuts off the woolen fleece of a sheep.
+Sheep shearing is the process in which a worker (a shearer) cuts off the woollen fleece of a sheep.
 After shearing, wool-classers separate the wool into four main categories: